vmware-samples/vmware-blockchain-samples/README.md

 ```

-Then start the server and go to `localhost:4200` once its built.
+Start the server.

 ```shell
 docker-compose up
 ```

+Open `localhost:4200` in a web browser.

 ## Configure and Deploy Without Docker

 ### Prerequisites

-- Verify that you have Git, Docker, Node 8.9+ and npm installed.
+- Verify that you have Git, Node 8.9+ and npm installed.
 - Verify that you have installed and configured Truffle v4 suite framework for smart contracts in your environment.
 See the Truffle [suite installation](https://truffleframework.com/docs/truffle/overview).
 ```
 npm install -g truffle@4.1.15